odrivetool

 My ODrive is stuck in DFU mode, can I still find the serial number?

 Yes, the serial number is part of the USB descriptors.
+In Windows you can find it in the Device Manager.
 In Linux you can find it by running:

 (sudo lsusb -d 1209:0d32 -v; sudo lsusb -d 0483:df11 -v) 2>/dev/null | grep iSerial